bhuvi3/DATA512-Project/Readme.md

 perform this analysis.

 ##### Considerations for Redistributing the Data.
-As an act of ethical analysis, I would consider removing the names of hosts, and the name of listings while analyzing and re-publishing the data.
+As an act of ethical analysis, I will anonymize the data by removing the names of hosts, and the name of listings while analyzing and re-publishing the data.
 As with the original licence terms, I would release it under CC0 licence [[2](https://creativecommons.org/publicdomain/zero/1.0/)].